P3tru/WCSimDocker/README.md

 sudo docker run -ti WCSim
 ```
 You will reach a prompt inside your container and you can now use it as a normal terminal.
+**Starting from now the following commands are run inside the docker image :**

 6. Source the environment file setting up root and geant4 :
 ```bash